Can I bring my helmet? What Visa do I need? Am I fit enough?

 When you’re gearing up for an adventure, you’re bound to have questions.
 In an attempt to answer some of the bigger ones we’ve put together this list.

 1. What are the requirements to join a tour?

-Age – Riders must be 18 years or above and co-riders must be 12 years or above.
+Age – Riders age must be between 18 years and 75 years and co-riders must be 12 years or above (at the time of the start of the tour).
 Passengers in the support vehicle must be 5 years or over (with the authorisation of an adult/guardian).

-Licence – Riders must hold a valid full motorcycle driving licence authorising him/her to ride a 500cc motorcycle.
+Licence – Riders must hold a valid full motorcycle driving licence authorising him/her to ride a 411cc/500cc motorcycle, depending on their selected motorcycle.

 Passport – These must be valid for at least 6 months past the intended period of stay in India.

 Indian Tourist Visa – Citizens of 166 countries are now eligible for an e-Tourist Visa which can be obtained online (click here to go to Visa website).
 It is a single/multiple entry visa valid for 30/60 days stay and should be obtained online before travelling to India.
 Applications are accepted as late as one week before the intended date of arrival in India.
 The processing time is generally 36-48 hours.